AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: AND-gates and spider nest identities

-where $n \geq 3$, for the RHS of (\ref{gadgetdec}), on each line, there is a $1$-line gadget with phase angle $\sigma=\frac{(n-2)(n-3)\pi}{8}$, for every two of the $n$ lines, there is a $2$-line gadget with phase angle $\tau=\frac{(3-n)\pi}{4}$, and for every three of the $n$ lines, there is a $3$-line gadget with phase angle $\frac{\pi}{4}$. \end{corollary} \begin{proof} Since the angle of the phase gadget is $\frac{\pi}{4}$, we let $\alpha=-\frac{\pi}{2}$ in (\ref{phasedecomfull}).
+where $n \geq 3$, for the RHS of (\ref{gadgetdec}), on each line, there is a $1$-gadget with phase angle $\sigma=\frac{(n-2)(n-3)\pi}{8}$, for every two of the $n$ lines, there is a $2$-gadget with phase angle $\tau=\frac{(3-n)\pi}{4}$, and for every three of the $n$ lines, there is a $3$-gadget with phase angle $\frac{\pi}{4}$. \end{corollary} \begin{proof} Since the angle of the phase gadget is $\frac{\pi}{4}$, we let $\alpha=-\frac{\pi}{2}$ in (\ref{phasedecomfull}).
 Then on the RHS of (\ref{phasedecomfull}), $\alpha_k=0, \forall k \geq 4$.
 Thus all the k-AND gates plugged with phase $\alpha_k$ and $k \geq 4$ become identities, which means we just have phase-plugged 2-AND gates and 3-AND gates left in the RHS of (\ref{phasedecomfull}).
-Now if we replace all phase-plugged 2-AND gates and 3-AND gates by the phase gadgets in (\ref{gadget-and-2line}) and (\ref{gadget-and}) respectively, after phase gadget fusion, we then have the equality (\ref{gadgetdec}).
-Obviously, it can be generalised to the decomposition of $\frac{\pi}{2^k}$-phase gadget for any $k\geq 0$. \end{proof}
+Now if we replace all phase-plugged 2-AND gates and 3-AND gates by the phase gadgets in (\ref{gadget-and-2line}) and (\ref{gadget-and}) respectively, after phase gadget fusion, we then have the equality (\ref{gadgetdec}). \end{proof} We note that the above proof can be generalised to more general cases if we consider the phase angle on the left of (\ref{gadgetdec}) to be $\frac{\pi}{2^k}$ for any $k\geq 0$.

+Now if we plug the inverse of the phase gadget on the LHS of (\ref{gadgetdec}) to its both sides, then we get the spider nest identities \cite{nielbianwang, nielbianwangtqc} as follows: